 What's the difference?
 Which is better?

-One of the bigger discussions on Subaru forums for the past decades has been centered around the design of the exhaust manifold, specifically the lengths of the runners as they lead to the collector.
+One of the bigger discussions on Subaru forums for the past decades has been centered around the design of the header, also known as a "header."
+More specifically, the lengths of the runners as they lead to the collector.

 When you see people talking about an equal length or unequal length manifold / header they are referring to a specific layout of the pipes, aka runners, that start at the cylinder heads exhaust port and travel to a merge point known as a collector.